RemiBardon/crossroadlabs-Regex/README.md

 #### Swift Pattern Matching (aka `switch` keyword)

-Regex provides very deep integration with Swift and can be used with the switch keyword in the following way:
+RegExp provides very deep integration with Swift and can be used with the switch keyword in the following way:

 ```swift
 let letter = "a"